-Renowned Indonesian fashion designer Sebastian Gunawan and his designer wife Cristina Panarese recall the early Victorian era and take inspiration from the richness of the 19th-century costumes for their latest fashion show entitled “Aristocrat”.
+Renowned Indonesian fashion designer Sebastian Gunawan and his designer wife Cristina Panarese recall the early Victorian era and take inspiration from the richness of the 19th-century costumes for their latest fashion show entitled “Aristocrat” on November 11.

 Held at the hotel ballroom of The Ritz-Carlton, Pacific Place, the fashion show presented the designers’ two fashion lines: Sebastian Red and Sebastian Sposa.
 The first is known for its eclectic ready-to-wear attire, while the latter focuses on beautiful wedding gowns.
 Interestingly, both of the latest collections drawn inspiration from the 1800s: a period of time particularly known for classic tuxedos and flamboyant gowns.